rajayonin/cheatsheets/vim.md

 - May I suggest using [Neovim](https://neovim.io/) instead of Vim?
 It's _like_ Vim, with worse performance, but easier configuration, better plugins, and better overall support.
     - Check out [neovim-learning](https://github.com/guluc3m/neovim-learning)
     - Also check out [my neovim config](https://github.com/rajayonin/dotfiles/tree/main/nvim)
 - Another alternative editor is [Helix](https://helix-editor.com/), with an alternative (but fundamentally similar) movement philosophy.
+If you still prefer the Vim keybindings, as they are also present in many other editors, but want a batteries-included editor, try [evil-helix](https://evil-helix.github.io/)